-Craftsmanship – In addition, it features a beautifully painted maple ridge, fingerboard and fret board.
+Craftsmanship – In addition, it features a beautifully painted maple ridge, fingerboard and frets board.
 The Rogue features a c-shaped neck with nickel hardware and covered tuners.
 Because of the C-shape of the neck string division is a little easier for younger musicians and beginning players to separate the lower and upper 3 strings.

 It provides a nice, comfortable natural curve for the beginning player to learn finger placement.

 Terrier-weight – It is extremely lightweight, weighing in at 4.5 pounds so anyone having difficulty holding a heavier guitar will be able to use the Rogue RA-090 easily and comfortably.
 This is a guitar you can take camping or to an outdoor bonfire and carry it around all evening without getting tired.